-Watch the following video for five best practice tips on making smart groups.
+Click this link to Watch a video for five best practice tips on making smart groups.

 You can follow along with the prescriptive task companion, How To Make A Smart Group Smartly, Companion Task to the Video, which you can review as you watch the video.
 This companion task can be found on this topic in a section below.

 Select the applicable Organization Group (OG) to which your new smart group applies and from which it can be managed.
 Selecting an OG is optional.

 Devices or Users – The Devices or Users option works best for groups with smaller numbers of devices (500 or fewer) that receive sporadic, although important, updates.
 This method works best because of the granular level at which you can select group members.

 Note: Switching between Criteria and Devices or Users erases any entries and selections you might have made.

 In the Criteria type, select qualifying parameters to add in the smart group.
 If no selection is made in any setting, then that filtering is not applied toward the criteria.

 |Organization Group||This criteria option filters devices by organization groups selected.
 You can select more than one OG.You must select a Customer type OG or a child OG with a Customer type parent OG.
 Assigning the smart group to a non-customer type OG is not allowed.
 For more information, see the sections Changing Organization Groups and Create Organization Groups in Organization Groups|

 |User Group||This criteria option filters devices by user groups selected.
 You can select more than one user group.|

 |Ownership||This criteria option filters devices by ownership type selected.|